Here's who won gold medals at the Beijing Olympics on Sunday - KTVZ

 By Wayne Sterling, CNN

-There were seven gold medals up for grabs on Sunday at the 2022 Beijing Winter Olympics.
+There were five gold medals up for grabs on Sunday at the 2022 Beijing Winter Olympics.

-Here’s a breakdown of who is taking home gold for their delegations on Day 9 of the Games.
+Here’s a breakdown of who took home gold for their delegations on Day 16 of the Games.

 Alpine Skiing